 You must click the SIGN AND SUBMIT button under the Forms Tab in Grants.gov.
 After submitting your application, you will see a confirmation screen.
 Take a screenshot and retain the Grants.gov Tracking Number that you receive in the application submission confirmation screen.

 We will not make exceptions for unsuccessful application submissions that are the result of user error, including failure to register in SAM.gov or to verify that your application was successfully submitted to the Grants.gov system through Track My Application.

-Failure to successfully submit the Application for Federal Domestic Assistance/Short Organizational Form through Grants.gov will make you ineligible to complete Part 2 of the application process.
+You must successfully submit the Application for Federal Domestic Assistance/Short Organizational Form through Grants.gov in order to complete Part 2 of the application process.